 - God is NOT good for taking your grandson!

 - I am HIS Beloved Child!

-When we come boldly before the throne of Grace and bow humbly on bended knees before the Almighty God and repent of our sins God graciously forgives us and remembers our sins no more.
+When you come boldly before the throne of Grace and bow humbly on bended knees before the Almighty God and repent of your sins God graciously forgives you and remembers your sins no more.

 For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.
 Hebrews 8:12